All Boys Aren't Blue

-All Boys Aren't Blue is a young adult non-fiction "memoir-manifesto" by journalist and activist George M. (Matthew) Johnson, published April 28, 2020, by Farrar, Straus and Giroux.
+All Boys Aren't Blue is a young adult non-fiction "memoir-manifesto" by journalist and activist George M. Johnson, published April 28, 2020, by Farrar, Straus and Giroux.

 The book consists of a series of essays following Johnson's journey growing up as a queer Black man in Plainfield, New Jersey, and Virginia.
-In addition to describing Johnson's own experience, it directly addresses Black queer boys who may not have someone in their life with similar experiences.
+In addition to describing Johnson's own experience, it directly addresses Black queer boys who may not have someone in their lives with similar experiences.

-Plot
+Despite mostly positive reviews from critics, All Boys Aren't Blue has been subjected to multiple attempts of censorship, becoming one of the top ten most banned and challenged books in the United States in the early-2020s.

+Content

 The book discusses consent, agency, and sexual abuse, alongside various other topics.
 It also describes two sexual encounters and statutory rape.

 Background

-Johnson was motivated to write All Boys Aren't Blue by Toni Morrison, whose maxim "If there's a book you want to read, but it hasn't been written yet, then you must write it," which Johnson has tattooed on their right arm.
+Johnson was motivated to write All Boys Aren't Blue by Toni Morrison's maxim "If there's a book you want to read, but it hasn't been written yet, then you must write it," which Johnson has tattooed on their right arm.

-The "blue" in the title carries several meanings, being the color of masculinity and the color of police officers, who have disproportionately invoked violence against queer Black people.
+The "blue" in the title carries several meanings, being a color traditionally identified with masculinity and the color of police officers, who have disproportionately invoked violence against queer Black people.
 The title also pays homage to the character Blue from Queen Sugar, as well as the appearance of Black skin in Moonlight and the play it is based upon, In Moonlight Black Boys Look Blue.

 Reception

 Critical reception

 All Boys Aren't Blue received a starred review from Kirkus, as well as positive reviews from School Library Journal, Booklist, and Publishers Weekly.

 Kirkus called the book "[a] critical, captivating, merciful mirror for growing up Black and queer today."

 Publishers Weekly noted, "Though at first glance the book lacks the synthesizing call to action that "manifesto" would imply, its "be yourself" message remains a radical stance for doubly marginalized individuals."
 They continued to say, “In a publishing landscape in need of queer black voices, readers who are sorting through similar concepts will be grateful to join him on the journey,” and called it "a balm and testimony to young readers as allies in the fight for equality."

 The New York Times called it "[a]n exuberant, unapologetic memoir infused with a deep but clear-eyed love for its subjects."

 HuffPost wrote that it was "an unflinching testimony that carves out space for Black queer kids to be seen."

-Bitch Magazine said that "All Boys Aren't Blue is a game changer".
+Bitch Magazine said that "All Boys Aren't Blue is a game changer."

 Kirkus named All Boys Aren't Blue one of the best young adult biographies/memoirs of 2020.
 The New York Public Library and Chicago Public Library also included it in their list of the top ten books of 2020 for young adults.